|

 The female chorus was

 young, beautiful, tuneful and altogether delightful.
-They remembered to smile
+They remembered to

-should have been singing.
+they should have been singing.
 The male chorus, twenty strong, was entirely

 satisfactory—combining power with melody in just the right proportions.
 Perhaps